andreashrb/Python_for_DS_Project/README.md

-# This is our project folder for the HDM module "Python for Data Science"
+# This is our project folder of the HDM module "Python for Data Science"